Countdown: the Best Photos of 2020

 I have therefore not traveled outside the province of South Holland for months.
 Leiden, Gouda, Gorinchem and Stellendam were the frontier towns of my world in 2020.
 Okay, with the exception of a two-week stay in Zwolle, in the eastern part of the Netherlands, in the valley between the first and the second wave.

-Of course one can also take pretty nice photographs close to home, but the harvest is not as rich as in other years: only 2000 pictures.
-Nevertheless: also an annus horibilis deserves to be reviewed, so I compiled a longlist of 140 photos and further reduced that selection to a traditional top 10.
+Of course one can also take pretty nice photographs on hikes in the neighbourhood.
+But the harvest is not as rich as in other years: only 2000 pictures.
+Nevertheless: also an annus horibilis deserves to be reviewed.
+So I compiled a longlist of 140 photos and further reduced that selection to a traditional top 10.

 10 – Le Lac d’Oostvoorne

-Like me, many Dutch people had to spend their holiday in the Netherlands and that does not have to be a bad thing at all.
-These fellow countrymen had found a nice spot on the northern shore of a lake called Oostvoornse Meer, once the mouth of the Rhine, now a deep basin of water that is especially popular with divers.
+Like me, many Dutch people had to spend their holiday in the Netherlands.
+And that does not have to be a bad thing at all.
+These fellow countrymen had found a nice spot on the northern shore of a lake called Oostvoornse Meer.
+Once this was the mouth of the Rhine, now it’s a deep basin of water that is especially popular with divers.
 Fellow countrymen you say?
 But couldn’t they be Germans, for example?
 No, because with a 300 mm lens you can even distinguish the yellow number plates.

 9 – Little monsters